 Wilber Ross was the banker who handled the questionable transaction between Donald Trump and Russian businessman Dmitry Rybolovlev.
 Trump has now appointed Ross to be his Secretary of Commerce.

-21. Former CIA Director John Brennan said that the multitude of contacts between the Trump campaign and Russia in 2016 justifies a further investigation by the
+24. Ex-CIA Director John Brennan said the multitude of contacts between the Trump campaign and Russia justifies a further investigation by Congress.

 Former CIA Director John Brennan told House Russia investigators that Russia brazenly interfered in US elections, including actively contacting members of President Donald Trump's campaign.

-22. Throughout his campaign and presidency, Trump has constantly changed his story about how well he knows Vladimir Putin.
+25. Trump has frequently contradicted himself and changed his story about how well he knows Vladimir Putin.